I'm pregnant! Here are 16 things that I was most shocked to learn and experience during my first trimester.

 My breasts grew an entire size between weeks 5 and 7.

-From the get-go, my nipples have been extremely sore.
+My nipples have been extremely sore.
 All day, every day.

 I haven’t had any crazy cravings (yet).

 The foods I crave the most are any kind of fruit, green smoothies (which I am thrilled about) and carbohydrates in general.
-My go-to snacks are pineapple; smoothies consisting of leafy greens, cucumber, lemon, apple and mint leaves; and Skinny Pop popcorn.
+My favorite snacks are pineapple; smoothies consisting of leafy greens, cucumber, lemon, apple and mint leaves; and Skinny Pop popcorn.

 I have not been in the mood to cook anything and am eating out a lot, which is the complete opposite of my normal routine.